-DEVELOPMENT LINK INTERVENTION / ACTIVITY FUNDING FINANCIAL

-PRIORITY YEAR

-- Employee Retention

-- Employment Equity

-- Internship / Experiential Learning

-- Leave

-- Overtime

-- Succession planning

-Personnel - Purchase system R300 000 2015/16

-administration

-Personnel - Implement System R100 000 2016 to

-administration 201818

-Training and WSP All grants successfully claimed against the skills - 2014- 2019

-Development development levy will exclusively be utilized

-for purposes of the education, training and

-development of staff or purposes closely

-linked to the education, training, and

-development of staff.

-Training and WSP Maximize all appropriate opportunities for - 2014- 2019

-Development Discretionary grants and other training

-opportunities offered by the LGSETA.

-Training and WSP Conduct Training Needs Analyses as required - 2014- 2019

-Development by GAPSKILL.

-Training and WSP Source additional funding from the LGSETA - 2014- 2019

-Development and roll out identified training including

-Management and

-Training and WSP Supervisory development and other training as R250 000 2016/17

-Development identified in the WSP
+DEVELOPMENT PRIORITY LINK INTERVENTION / ACTIVITY FUNDING FINANCIAL YEAR - Employee Retention - Employment Equity - Internship / Experiential Learning - Leave - Overtime - Succession planning Personnel administration - Purchase system R300 000 2015/16 Personnel administration - Implement System R100 000 2016 to 201818 Training and WSP All grants successfully claimed against the skills - 2014- 2019 Development development levy will exclusively be utilized for purposes of the education, training and development of staff or purposes closely linked to the education, training, and development of staff.
+Training and WSP Maximize all appropriate opportunities for - 2014- 2019 Development Discretionary grants and other training 11100 opportunities offered by the LGSETA.
+2244 2242 Training and WSP Conduct Training Needs Analyses as required by GAPSKILL. - 2014- 2019 Development Training and WSP Source additional funding from the LGSETA 2014- 2019 Development WSP and roll out identified training including - 2014- 2019 Development Management and Training and WSP Supervisory development and other training as R250 000 2016/17 Development identified in the WSP